 a.
 He brought against them the king of the Chaldeans: Having rejected the message and the messengers of His compassion (2 Chronicles 36:15), God turned Judah over to a leader and a people who had no compassion upon their people.

 i.
-“The end comes remarkably swiftly, like a bird of prey suddenly swooping down after circling repeatedly over its victim… The final collapse under Zedekiah is therefore merely the final stage in a process that has long been inevitable.”
+“The end comes remarkably swiftly, like a bird of prey suddenly swooping down after circling repeatedly over its victim.… The final collapse under Zedekiah is therefore merely the final stage in a process that has long been inevitable.”
 (Selman)

 i.
 “The over-all impression is of unrelieved destruction.
-‘All, every’ is used fivefold in verse 17-19, which together with young and old, large and small, and finally (literally), ‘to destruction’ confirms that there was no respite, no escape.”
+‘All, every’ is used fivefold in verses 17-19, which together with young and old, large and small, and finally (literally), ‘to destruction’ confirms that there was no respite, no escape.”
 (Selman)

 i.
 “The Talmud declares that when the Babylonians entered the temple, they held a two-day feast there to desecrate it; then, on the third day, they set fire to the building.
 The Talmud adds that the fire burned throughout that day and the next.”
 (Dilday)

 ii.
 “Thus the temple was destroyed in the eleventh year of Zedekiah, the nineteenth of Nebuchadnezzar, the first of the XLVIIIth Olympiad, in the one hundred and sixtieth current year of the era of Nabonassar, four hundred and twenty-four years three months and eight days from the time in which Solomon laid its foundation stone.”
 (Clarke)

 d.
 Broke down the wall of Jerusalem: The walls of Jerusalem – the physical security of the city – were now destroyed.
 Jerusalem was no longer a place of safety and security.
 The walls would remain a ruin until they were rebuilt by the returning exiles in the days of Nehemiah.